 This course corresponds to level A1 of the Common European Framework of Reference for Languages (CEFR).
 Students will acquire the necessary competence in the four language skills: listening, speaking, reading and writing, to use familiar words and simple phrases for concrete communication situations such as introduction of self, answering basic questions about home, family and surroundings.
 This course is restricted to students with little previous background in French and who have not completed grade 12 core French.
 Credit will be granted for only one of FREN 111 or FREN 110.
 Three credits and a lab.

 This course is a continuation of FREN 111 and corresponds to level A2 of the Common European Framework of Reference for Languages (CEFR).
 Students will learn to understand and communicate during easy or habitual tasks and will understand isolated phrases and common expressions that relate to areas of high personal relevance (like personal or family information, shopping, immediate environment, work).
 This course is recommended for students with some background in French or who have completed grade 12 Core French.
 Credit will be granted for only one of FREN 112 or FREN 110.
 Three credits and a lab.

 a) The department reserves the right to refuse admission to this course to students whose knowledge of French is inadequate according to the department placement test.

 b) FREN 111 and FREN 112 may not be used as credit toward a major, advanced major or honours degree.
-It may be used toward a minor in French, or subsidiary in French, as part of a pair or as an elective.
+They may be used toward a minor or subsidiary in French, as part of a pair, or as electives.

 c) Closed to students who have completed 200-level French or a higher level course, as well as to students from French schools and French Immersion programs.